-Michelle Venetucci is an anthropologist who focuses on economic anthropology and corporations, studying the technology industry in the San Francisco Bay Area.
+Michelle Venetucci is an economic anthropologist with a focus on the technology industry in the San Francisco Bay Area.
 After leaving her corporate job in the tech sector in San Francisco at the height of the techlash, her research is situated in a post-techlash Silicon Valley and asks why sustained public critique didn’t translate into social and material change.
-Approaching the industry as a collective financial project as opposed to a collection of technology projects, her research directs attention towards the structural conditions that shape the outcomes and societal impacts of these corporations.
+Departing from popular conceptions that Silicon Valley companies are centrally concerned with the development of technologies, her work frames companies as investment vehicles structured by the speculative financial models of venture capital.
+Looking at how the financial infrastructure of the industry depends on the creation of frontiers that promise explosive future returns, she explores how these global-scale growth trajectories constrain actors’ ability to address particular outcomes of concern.

+Before graduate school, she spent the 2010s working at Lyft and Github while watching her husband build two venture capital-backed tech startups in Silicon Valley.
 She holds a bachelor’s in anthropology and urban planning from the University of Washington, Seattle, and a MPhil in anthropology from Yale.
-She's currently a PhD candidate in the Yale anthropology department.
+She's currently a PhD candidate in the Yale anthropology department and a policy fellow at the Institution for Social and Policy Studies.
 Sometimes she does fiber arts.

 Contact